sealink/radiant-page_factory-extension/EXAMPLES.md

                         :description => "..."
     end

 Now the Employee layout will be automatically selected whenever I create a new Employee page.
-If I want to update all of my previously created Employee pages, I can do this by running the hard sync task.
+If I want to update all of my previously created Employee pages to use this new layout, I can do this by running the hard sync task.

 ### Default page classes